Blog>Expert Advice>Everything you need to know about eco-friendly insulation

 3. What qualities are most important?

 Is your home currently plagued by dampness and mould?
 Or is your chief concern energy efficiency?
-Shop around and choose the best green insulation to match your home’s needs:
+Shop around and choose the right green insulation to match your home's needs:

 • Dampness and mould – Breathability is an important quality to look for to help regulate humidity levels and prevent condensation.
 Wood fibre and sheep wool are both good options